1. Introduction.

 - Determine how many points you are going to give and for which milestone achieved: points for each difference found, points for completing the game and points per second that the participant has left over.

 - Maximum number of games.
 Specify how many times the user will be able to play.
-Every time they play again, the cards will be randomly shuffled.
 When the game ends, they will be shown a popup with the points they've obtained, the text "You have X more tries" and the "Play Again" button.
 Once they reach the limit of allowed games, they will not be given the option to play again, but only to continue.

 You can give it a title that will be shown as the header of the puzzle and include a description (text and/or image) as a clue for the user.